tinysearch/tinysearch/demo/README.md

 # TinySearch WASM Demo

-This directory contains demo applications showing how to use TinySearch compiled to WebAssembly.
+This directory contains a browser demo showing how to use TinySearch compiled to WebAssembly.

 ## Prerequisites